Full details of the 2026 Ledbury Big Breakfast now available

 Phone: 01531 660626 Bookings

-• Homemade Muesli with mixed berries and yoghurt
+• Homemade muesli with mixed berries & yoghurt V Contains nuts

 The Shell House Kitchen, 36 The Homend